We all have some basic understanding of what price inflation is – for the most part, people tend to think of it as a negative.

 2. Commodity prices

 As our economies rely heavily on energy and raw materials, increases in their price cause inflation.
 When energy is expensive, transport costs are high, and this filters through to consumer prices.
 Economies are either net exporters or net importers of commodities and energy.
-This means some economies are more highly-geared to commodity prices than others.
-The classic example is Japan, which is a net commodity importer.
+Some economies are more highly-geared to commodity prices than others.
+The example case is Japan, which is a net commodity importer.
 This means rising commodity prices can hurt their exports.
 It makes production more expensive as well as their final produce which they sell.

-As well as watching the prices of individual commodities, traders track composite indices such as the CRB Commodity Index to keep a check on commodity price developments.
+As well as watching the prices of individual commodities, you can also track composite indices such as the CRB Commodity Index to keep a check on commodity price developments.
 This gives an overall picture of inflationary pressures.